 At any point during their career, students on our Statesboro campus may meet with our Honors Advising Coordinator, Erin Martin, and students on our Armstrong Campus may meet with our Honors Advisor, Sarah McHugh.

-Students may meet with our Honors Advisor, Erin Martin, at any point during their career at Georgia Southern.
+Students may meet with our Honors Advising Coordinator, Erin Martin, at any point during their career at Georgia Southern.
 Incoming first year students will be required to meet with the Honors Advising Coordinator during their fall term while incoming transfer students will be required to meet at the start of their first term at Georgia Southern.
-Additionally, any current Georgia Southern students admitted to the Honors Program will be required to meet with the Honors Advisor upon acceptance of their invitation to join.
+Additionally, any current Georgia Southern students admitted to the Honors Program will be required to meet with the Honors Advising Coordinator upon acceptance of their invitation to join.

 While students in their sophomore through senior years will not be required to meet with the Honors Advisor each semester, they are encouraged to take advantage of this resource by scheduling an appointment at least once per year.
 Doing so can assist students in monitoring their progress through Honors Program requirements as well as provide additional support and guidance related to the capstone/thesis project, experiential learning, research opportunities, nationally competitive scholarships and post-graduate plans.